Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic

-where $y$ is a fresh variable not occurring in $\varphi^*$ and $\{y/z\}$ means a substitution of $y$ in place of $z$.

-From now on, we write \FOM-formulas as \emph{bimodal} ones: for example, $\exists\Box\pvar $ instead of $\exists x\, \Box \pvar(x)$.
+From now on, we write \FOM-formulas as \emph{bimodal} ones: for example, $\exists\Box\pvar $ stands for $\exists x\, \Box \pvar(x)$.
 By a formula we mean an \FOM-formula unless indicated otherwise; a logic, $L$, is one of $\QSF$ and $\QK$, again unless stated otherwise.